dimdenGD/OldTwitter/README.md

 #### How do I visit original Twitter client after installing extension?
 You need to add `?newtwitter=true` to end of your current URL.
 There's also a "Open this page in new Twitter" button on all pages on bottom right.

+#### Where are the extension settings?
+Click on your profile picture on top-right and then Settings button.

+#### I don't like 2015 design, can I have something more modern
+There's a setting to use design from 2018.

 ## Hotkeys
 You can disable all hotkeys in settings.